 A carcinoid tumor often causes no symptoms in its early stages and is often found unexpectedly by a surgeon during an unrelated surgery or on x-rays for another condition.
 Below you will find possible signs and symptoms of gastrointestinal carcinoid tumor, lung carcinoid tumor, carcinoid syndrome, and carcinoid crisis.
 However, these symptoms may also be caused by a medical condition that is not a carcinoid tumor.

 Symptoms: gastrointestinal carcinoid tumor

-Often, symptoms of a gastrointestinal carcinoid tumor only appear if the tumor metastasizes (spreads) to the liver.
+Often, symptoms of a gastrointestinal carcinoid tumor only appear if the tumor spreads to the liver.
 In that case, the hormone-like substances produced by the tumor can travel throughout the body and cause carcinoid syndrome (see below), a group of symptoms caused by hormones being released by the tumor into the bloodstream.
 Intestinal carcinoid tumors are most likely to cause symptoms.

 - Facial flushing (redness and warm feeling over the face)

-- Abdominal pain (caused by blockage of the intestines)
+- Abdominal pain caused by blockage of the intestines

 - Heart disease